gmunumel/chat-socketio-rails/socket-io-server/README.md

 # Socket-io-server

-Cointains node server functionality which subscribe to channels on redis and emit messages
+Cointains node server functionality which subscribe to channels on redis and emit messages using socket.io library.

 # Installation
 ```bundle install```